-Anyone who’s built a business or multiple businesses will tell you there is no scarcity of money available for entrepreneurial ventures.
-If you have valuable ideas, strong execution, and a clear communication of your vision, you should have no trouble raising funds.
+Anyone who's built a business or multiple businesses will tell you there is no scarcity of money available for entrepreneurial ventures.
+If you have valuable ideas, strong execution, and clearly communicate your vision, you should have no trouble raising funds.
 That

 Stop worrying about how to get funding and instead focus on determining which funding strategy best suits your needs.
 Think about how you can offer value to potential backers.
 Here's a quick look at the most common options.

 Bootstrapping has many advantages over other forms of funding: It doesn't incur interest and it allows you to maintain control over your business and its equity (to name a few).